 TABLE OF CONTENTS

-Hawaii, Illinois and New Jersey make it seven states where same-sex marriages were made legal his year, joining Delaware, Minnesota, Rhode Island (all through legislation) and California (through a federal court decision).
+The New Mexico court ruling makes it eight states where same-sex marriages were made legal this year, joining Hawaii, Illinois, Delaware, Minnesota, Rhode Island (all through legislation) and California and New Jersey (through court decisions).

 States are strongly divided on same-sex marriage.
-Thirty-three states prohibit same-sex marriage, including 29 states that placed prohibitions in their state constitutions.
-With Illinois and Hawaii, 16 states along with the District of Columbia allow same-sex marriage.
-One state, New Mexico, has no law either allowing or prohibiting same-sex marriage.
+Thirty-three states prohibit same-sex marriage, including 29 states that have prohibitions in their state constitutions.
+With New Mexico, 17 states along with the District of Columbia allow same-sex marriage.
 Most states that have recently allowed same-sex marriage have done so through legislation.
-Since the beginning of 2011, eight states have passed legislation, one adopted it by initiative and two allow same-sex marriage as a result of court decisions.
+Since the beginning of 2011, eight states have passed legislation, one adopted it by initiative and three allow same-sex marriage as a result of court decisions.
 In six of the states that adopted same-sex marriage by legislation, they overturned previous statutes that prohibited same-sex marriage.
 (None of these states had constitutional provisions prohibiting same-sex marriage.)

 The scope for continued legislative change is limited.
-Of the 34 states that do not allow same-sex marriage, 29 have constitutional provisions that require popular votes, usually alongside legislative action.
-Efforts to overturn constitutional prohibitions have begun in several states, though no state has yet reversed a constitutional prohibition.
-Litigation has also been initiated in several states, including New Mexico where the State Supreme Court is expected to release a decision in December about whether to require the state to allow same-sex marriages.
+Of the 33 states that do not allow same-sex marriage, 29 have constitutional provisions that require popular votes, usually alongside legislative action.
+Efforts to overturn constitutional prohibitions have begun in several states and litigation has also been initiated in several states.

 State Defense of Marriage Acts and Same-Sex Marriage Laws